VolleyIndustries/readme/values.md

 Our Team is Purpose-Driven
 ==
-These are our values that manifest both in our team relationship and in our work:
+Here are our values that manifest both in our team relationship and in our work:

 ###Trust
 Trust is at the core of our relationship; it's the glue that allows us to communicate and ultimately self-improve.
 Trust is also what we seek to cultivate with our users, creating a place where they not only trust Volley to do what we say it does, but trust other users they meet through our software to be helpful and kind.